load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 Adding imports

-You need to add imports for SQS, the JMS SQS wrapper and Gatling JMS DSL.
+You must add imports for SQS, the JMS SQS wrapper, and Gatling JMS DSL.

 // SQS